 It turned out to be the first night that the restaurant was open.
 Hence the chaos.
 The only person served in a timely manner was our friend who was always late and who had been treated badly by his wife.
 He couldn’t believe how good the service and the food were.

-I guess the message to take away from this is that the world works in strange ways and in time it might make some sense.
+I guess the message to take away from this is that the world works in strange and mysterious ways and in time it might make some sense.

 Letters From Hawaii is the book that Mark Twain wrote about these islands.
 It is a joy to read.